Ethiopia Lodges at a glance

 Ben Abeba Hotel, Lalibela

-Newly opened in 2020, the Ben Abeba Lodge has been created following the success of the popular Scottish-Ethiopian restaurant of the same name (you can read more about the Ben Abeba restaurant here).
+Newly opened in 2020, the Ben Abeba Lodge has been created following the success of the popular Scottish-Ethiopian restaurant of the same name.
 The lodge is situated high on a hillside close to Lalibela’s famous rock-hewn churches and has great views of the Lalibela highlands.

 With four luxury bungalows and two budget-friendly cottages built by local masons and carpenters in a traditional style, the lodge is small but greatly accommodating.
 Of course, dining in the famous restaurant is also a highlight of any stay here.